Skip to content

 Misconfiguration Scanning

-Trivy provides built-in policies to detect configuration issues in popular Infrastructure as Code files, such as: Docker, Kubernetes, Terraform, CloudFormation, and more.
-In addition to built-in policies, you can write your own custom policies, as you can see here.
+Trivy provides built-in checks to detect configuration issues in popular Infrastructure as Code files, such as: Docker, Kubernetes, Terraform, CloudFormation, and more.
+In addition to built-in checks, you can write your own custom checks, as you can see here.

 Quick start